FAQs

 Substantial additional resources will be needed to achieve preservation and community goals.
 The availability of private capital and financing as well as public sector funds depends on the property’s ownership and use.
 Preservation grant monies and tax incentives could be available if certain preservation standards are met.
 Public infrastructure improvements and downtown tax relief programs are ways the City of Concord has helped similar properties in the past.
 Private fundraising has also been considered as a possible way to fill gaps.

-Donate to Save Our Gasholder
+How can I donate to the Save Our Gasholder campaign?